The Educational Opportunity Program (EOP) is a "leader and linchpin in the higher education system's effort to increase diversity."

 At the end of the Summer Academic Enrichment Program, students will be registered for the fall, based on their successful completion of the Summer program, SAT/ACT results, and the professors’ assessments of their abilities, determined by their performance in the program.
 Each of the summer instructors submits a student roster with a letter grade for each student and provides additional feedback on each student.

 The tutoring component of EOP allows students the access to professional support from professional and peer tutors.
 Students are provided a friendly environment whereas they are the center of their learning supported by a staff invested in their academic growth.
 Each student has an active role in their academics and tutoring becomes a fundamental part in the entire process.

 EOP has professional tutors, as well as peer tutors on staff which each student will be introduced to upon their initial summer program.

-EOP students have the opportunity to participate in programs that uplift and support the college’s tutorial services.
+EOP students have the opportunity to participate in programs that uplift and support the University’s tutorial services.
 The program emphasizes that each student must take responsibility for his/her own success while participating in this state funded initiative.

 EOP Student, Roberto Romero (class of 17′) participated in the Sole4Souls, Inc. A global non profit organization, dedicated to fighting the devastating impacts of poverty in Honduras and many other impoverished areas.
 Roberto along with two other Centenary students and Professor Angie Desai, participated in a 5 day humanitarian project that teamed up with Soles4Soul.
 The students spent 5 days in Honduras, visiting villages, and orphanage’s.
 During their stay they distributed over 1000 pairs of shoes and experienced, which they all described as a “life changing” experiences.